Emotional Dysregulation Proven Outcomes

 Adolescent residential outcomes

-From August of 2015 until March of 2019, 193 adolescents admitted to our residential care completed measures at both admission and discharge.
-The mean age was 16 years (SD=1.0).
+From August of 2015 until February 2020, 201 adolescents admitted to our residential care completed measures at both admission and discharge.
+The mean age was 16 years (SD=1.05).

 The Difficulties in Emotional Regulation Scale (DERS)-Strategies is a valid, widely used scale which measures emotional regulation deficits.
 The scale is composed by six subscales; clarity, nonacceptance, awareness, goals, impulsivity, strategies.
 One aspect of the assessment measures the patients’ belief that the strategies and skills they learn in treatment will help them cope with harmful behavior.
 The lower the score indicates more confidence in these treatment acquired skills.
 The graph reflects the change in the DERS strategy assessment from admission to discharge.